Montgomery County Divorce Lawyers

 Helping Clients Navigate The Divorce Process Throughout Southeastern Pennsylvania

 A divorce is emotionally trying and traumatic for everyone in the family.
 A looming divorce can become even more complicated when children are involved.
 Heightened emotions can quickly dominate the negotiation process.

-At Solomon, Berschler, Campbell & Thomas, P.C., our job is to zero-in on the facts of the case without becoming distracted by the emotional elements.
+At Solomon, Berschler, Campbell & Thomas, P.C., our job is to zero in on the facts of the case without becoming distracted by the emotional elements.
 We are dedicated to helping clients in Montgomery County and throughout Southeastern Pennsylvania make rational decisions based on their children's best interests.

 - A contested divorce means a couple disagrees on at least one term of divorce (e.g., child custody, child support, property division, spousal support, etc.), while an uncontested divorce means both parties agree on all terms of the divorce.

-An uncontested divorce – also known as a “mutual consent divorce” – is a faster divorce process, typically lasting three to four months without requiring both parties to go to court.
+- An uncontested divorce – also known as a “mutual consent divorce” – is a faster divorce process, typically lasting three to four months without requiring both parties to go to court.
 By contrast, a contested divorce can take years or so because the outcome can be determined through court litigation.

 No matter what type of divorce you face, our legal team is prepared to help you file all the paperwork, meet all the deadlines, and help you obtain the best possible outcome.
 Let our firm help you get a fresh start in life!

 What Are Pennsylvania’s Resident Requirements for Divorce?